kidist-amde/ddro/README.md

 📄 **[Lightweight and Direct Document Relevance Optimization for Generative IR (DDRO)](https://arxiv.org/abs/2504.05181)**
  -  Optimizing Generative Retrieval with Ranking-Aligned Objectives
 ---

+### 🚧 Repository Under Development

+This repository is actively under development.
+Thanks for your patience, changes and improvements may be applied frequently.
+Stay tuned for updates!

+---
 ## 📑 Table of Contents

 - [Motivation](#motivation)